doo/scanbot-sdk-example-linux/examples/c++/live-recognition/Readme.md

 The example will connect to the selected camera and begin looking for barcodes.
 It will print any detected barcodes to the terminal.

-Pass the `--use-display` flag to also display a window that shows the found barcodes live.
-The found barcodes will be indicated with a green border overlaid on top.

 The example can be run as follows from the terminal:

 * Using a CSI camera on the Jetson Nano: